Mapping Alternative Food Networks and Presenting Proven International Best Practices – Professional Event of the Food4Health Innovation Hub

 About the Event

-The Food4CE project focuses on mapping alternative food networks (AFNs) across Central and Eastern Europe.
-A key objective is to strengthen the development and long-term operation of sustainable and resilient alternative food systems — including short food supply chains — through digitalisation and innovative tools and solutions.
+The Food4CE project focused on mapping Alternative Food Networks (AFNs) across Central and Eastern Europe.
+A key objective was to strengthen the development and long-term operation of sustainable and resilient alternative food systems — including short food supply chains — through digitalisation and innovative tools and solutions.

 Programme Highlights

-• Discussion and evaluation of results.
-Closing of the programme – Géza Hitka, Head of Centre, MATE Institute of Food Science and Technology, Professional Lead of the Project
+• Discussion and evaluation of results, followed by the closing of the programme – Géza Hitka, Head of Centre, MATE Institute of Food Science and Technology, Professional Lead of the Project.